itssamuelrowe/binarystars/content/introduction-to-object-oriented-programming/advantages-of-object-oriented-programming.md

-In this lecture, we will learn about the advantages of Object Oriented Programming (OOP).
+In this section, we will learn about the advantages of Object Oriented Programming (OOP).

 ## Reusability